Andereoo/TkinterWeb/README.md

 **In order to load webpages and show images, TkinterWeb requires the following packages:**
 * Tkinter (which is automatically installed on most Python versions)
 * PIL (can be installed via `pip install pillow`)
+* PIL.ImageTk (may be automatically installed with PIL on some systems, otherwise needs to be installed)

 Pip will automatically install PIL when installing TkinterWeb.